methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-12-05-nexentastoresxi53750glacpvdsnfsiscsi-part-2-2.md

 ---
   title: Nexentastor/ESXi5/3750G/LACP/VDS/NFS/iSCSI - Part 2
   date: 2012-12-05 21:30:00
+excerpt: "This article is a continuation of Part 1 that we did a while back.
+I would highly suggest checking out that article as well prior to going through this..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 This article is a continuation of Part 1 that we did a while back.
 I would highly suggest checking out that article as well prior to going